 The Incredible History of Vanderhall Motor Works’ Laguna

-The making of the Vanderhall Laguna leaves behind a legacy that spans half of a decade.
-To get to where the production model is today required multiple iterations, countless hours of testing, creative problem solving, and the determination to continue moving forward year after year.
+The making of production Vanderhall roadsters leaves a legacy that spans over a half decade.
+Bringing to reality the current production models available now required many iterations, countless hours of testing, creative problem solving, and the determination to continue moving forward year after year.

 Initially, Vanderhall’s development was a personal endeavor: to create something unique and enjoyable for weekend excursions on mountain roads.
 However, as each iteration progressed, a desire to create something for production ensued.

 Vanderhall’s first prototype was rudimentary.
 It had no reverse gear, was only a single-seater and was not stable in cornering situations, but was a blast to drive.
 The chain-driven, steel chassis was fun in a “challenging to drive” kind of way, if you didn’t mind the smell of clutch.
 P1 utilized a Kawasaki ZX10 motor.

 Vanderhall’s fourth prototype was affectionately dubbed the “conduit car”.
 The fabric skinned steel frame was a shortcut to proof of concept.
 With one door that opened traditionally on the curbside, the single seat P4 was wider than the previous units, extending the track to 60”.
 More importantly, rear wheel drive was abandoned and a GM 1.4 liter turbo powered the front wheels, solving cornering stability, weight transfer, and electrical concerns.

 Vanderhall’s short-lived fifth prototype was the first transition to a side-by-side configuration.
 While utility has never been a design goal of Vanderhall, making space for a second passenger just made sense, even if the passenger seat stays vacant 90% of the time.
 P5 was almost brought to production.